fusion-energy/neutronics_material_maker/docs/source/example_material.rst

 Usage - hot pressurised  Material()
 -----------------------------------

 For several materials within the collection the temperature and the pressure impacts the density of the material.
 The neutronics_material_maker adjusts the density to take temperature (in C or K) and the pressure into account when appropriate.
-Densities are caluclated either by an material specific formula (for example `FLiBe <https://github.com/ukaea/neutronics_material_maker/blob/openmc_version/neutronics_material_maker/data/multiplier_and_breeder_materials.json>`_) or using `CoolProps <https://pypi.org/project/CoolProp/>`_ (for example coolants)
+Densities are calculated either by a material specific formula (for example `FLiBe <https://github.com/ukaea/neutronics_material_maker/blob/openmc_version/neutronics_material_maker/data/multiplier_and_breeder_materials.json>`_) or using `CoolProps <https://pypi.org/project/CoolProp/>`_ (for example coolants such as H2O).

 ::